LLNL/blt/README.md

   include(path/to/blt/SetupBLT.cmake)
   ```

-For more information, please check our user documentation and tutorial at https://llnl-blt.readthedocs.io/en/latest/
+For more information, please check our [user documentation and tutorial](https://llnl-blt.readthedocs.io).

 Questions
 ---------